majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/papers1.md

 **Key contribution to our literature review:**

 This paper establishes a strong practical baseline for whole-body model-based MPC of humanoids and demonstrates that real-time iLQR/MPC using a physics simulator can control full-sized humanoid hardware.
 It therefore supports the feasibility of the downstream control stage of our project, while leaving the human-objective inference and human-to-humanoid objective-transfer questions open.

+## Paper 17 — Scianca et al. (2025)

+**Citation**
+Scianca, N., Smaldone, F. M., Lanari, L., & Oriolo, G. (2025). *A Feasibility-Driven MPC Scheme for Robust Gait Generation in Humanoids*.
+Robotics and Autonomous Systems, 189, 104957. https://doi.org/10.1016/j.robot.2025.104957

+**Literature Category**
+Model-Based Control / Model Predictive Control (MPC) / Humanoid Locomotion / Robust Control / Feasibility-Aware MPC

+---

+### 1. Research Problem

+The paper investigates how a humanoid robot can maintain stable walking when it experiences disturbances such as:

+- persistent disturbances,
+- external pushes,
+- impacts,
+- or other perturbations.

+The central question is:

+> How can MPC determine in real time whether the current walking plan remains feasible, and what should the robot do when that plan is no longer feasible?

+This is important because humanoid locomotion is not only an optimization problem.

+The robot must also satisfy physical and stability constraints.

+Conceptually:

+    Good Objective
+          +
+    Feasible Motion
+          +
+    Stable Dynamics
+          ↓
+    Successful Humanoid Walking

+---

+### 2. Input

+The controller receives information about:

+- current robot state,
+- planned footsteps,
+- center of mass (CoM),
+- Zero Moment Point (ZMP),
+- disturbance estimates,
+- stability constraints,
+- feasibility conditions.

+The system is evaluated using:

+- HRP-4 simulation,
+- NAO experiments,
+- OP3 experiments.

+Therefore:

+- Humanoid locomotion: Yes
+- MPC: Yes
+- Robust locomotion: Yes
+- Feasibility analysis: Yes
+- Real robot experiments: Yes
+- Human demonstrations: No
+- Human objective learning: No
+- IOC: No
+- IRL: No
+- H1: No

+---

+### 3. Method

+The proposed method is called:

+**Robust Intrinsically Stable Model Predictive Control (RIS-MPC).**

+The controller has two operating modes:

+    Standard Mode
+          ↓
+    Normal walking

+and:

+    Recovery Mode
+          ↓
+    Adapt walking plan
+    when feasibility is lost

+The controller continuously checks whether the current state and planned motion satisfy the required feasibility and stability conditions.

+---

+### 4. Simple Explanation

+Imagine H1 is walking normally:

+    Step 1 → Step 2 → Step 3 → Step 4

+Now an external force pushes H1.

+The original plan may no longer be safe:

+    Step 1 → Step 2 → X → Step 4

+Instead of blindly following the original plan, the controller checks:

+    "Can I still execute the current plan?"

+If yes:

+    Continue normal MPC.

+If no:

+    Change the plan.

+For example:

+    Change foot position
+          or
+    Change footstep timing

+and find a new feasible motion.

+Conceptually:

+    Current State
+         ↓
+    Is current plan feasible?
+       /             \
+     Yes              No
+      ↓                ↓
+ Normal MPC      Recovery MPC
+      ↓                ↓
+ Continue        Change steps/timing
+ walking             ↓
+                  Recover